oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-ietf-oauth-client-id-metadata-document.md

 A Client ID Metadata Document Service is a web service through which developers can acquire a stable URL to a Client ID Metadata Document.
 This service MAY expire clients from time to time, and MAY require developers to provide additional information about the client being developed.

 By providing at least one Client ID Metadata Document Service, an authorization server can enable developers to create applications, and still indicate to non-technical people that the client that they are about to authorize is currently under-development and may not be trustworthy or secure.

-## Metadata Discovery Errors

-If fetching the metadata document fails, the authorization server SHOULD abort the authorization request.

 ## Metadata Caching